SerenModz21/cdn-worker/README.md

 To add users, you must add them to the KV namespace.
 If you don't already know, KV stands for key/value pair.
 The key is the user's access token and the value is something to identify them with (eg. username).

 Users can be added via your Cloudflare dashboard by going to "Storage & Databases" followed by "KV" and then clicking on the namespace that was just created.
-As for doing it via the terminal, you would run the following: `yarn wrangler kv key put --binding=CDN_USERS "access token" "user identifier"`.
+As for doing it via the terminal, you would run the following: `yarn wrangler kv key put --remote --binding=CDN_USERS "access token" "user identifier"`.

 > [!IMPORTANT]
 > It's important that you create strong access tokens to prevent random people gaining access!
 I recommend at least 64+ characters!
 You can use a password manager or password generator to create them.